 - II.
 Cumobabi: the project is located in Sonora, Mexico. - (a) Acquisition Agreement: Pursuant to the Cumobabi acquisition agreement (as amended) with Kiska Metals Corporation, now Centerra Gold Inc. ("Centerra"), the Company issued 25,000 (fair valued \$32,250) and 50,000 (fair valued \$18,750) common shares on September 17, 2018 and 2019, respectively.
-In the event the property is put into commercial production (in which case it is acknowledged that the Company will receive an NSR royalty in accordance with the terms of the First Majestic option agreement), the Company will pay to Centerra one-third (1/3) of all amounts received under the NSR royalty commencing on the second anniversary of commercial production (as defined pursuant to the terms of the agreement governing the NSR royalty. - On May 23, 2018, Centerra transferred the NSR royalty rights to 10782343 Canada Limited/ Triple Flag. - (b) Sale Agreement: In September 2018, First Majestic acquired 100% interest in the Cumobabi project for US\$500,000 subject to a 1.5% NSR royalty. - III.
-Sarape: In August 2017, the Company announced the acquisition of the Sarape gold-silver project in central Sonora, Mexico.
-Sarape was identified through the Company's generative programs with reconnaissance exploration completed in early 2017.
-The project is 100% owned by the Company with no underlying royalties and is located near excellent infrastructure with roads and power crossing the 5,776-hectare property. - The Sarape project is currently available for option/sale after the option agreement with Hochschild Mining PLC ("Hochschild") was terminated on September 19, 2021. - IV.
-Cumaro: The Cumaro project is located 45 kilometres from Las Chispas mine and 45 kilometres southeast of the Cananea copper mine.
-Cumaro is owned by Heliostar Metals S.A.
-DE C.V. and the Company holds a 1.0% NSR royalty on the project.
+In the event the property is put into commercial production (in which case it is acknowledged that the Company will receive an NSR royalty in accordance with the terms of the First Majestic option agreement), the Company will pay to Centerra one-third (1/3) of all amounts received under the NSR royalty commencing on the second anniversary of commercial production (as defined pursuant to the terms of the agreement governing the NSR royalty.
+On May 23, 2018, Centerra transferred the NSR royalty rights to 10782343 Canada Limited/ Triple Flag. - (b) Sale Agreement: In September 2018, First Majestic acquired 100% interest in the Cumobabi project for US\$500,000 subject to a 1.5% NSR royalty.

-Management Discussion & Analysis Three-Month Period Ended March 31, 2022 (Expressed in Canadian Dollars)
+Management Discussion & Analysis Six-Month Period Ended June 30, 2022 (Expressed in Canadian Dollars)